 Pictured: Workshop attendees tour the historic Majestic Theatre during a regional workshop in Eastland.

 Expanding Statewide Preservation Network

-CHC Outreach helps CHCs align their work with Texas’ Statewide Preservation Plan.
+CHC Outreach Program helps CHCs align their work with Texas’ Statewide Preservation Plan.
 The purpose of the Statewide Plan is to bring preservationists together, broaden the preservation network, and promote preservation solutions.
 Participating as a stakeholder in the Statewide Plan allows CHCs to access a wide range of technical and practical information from volunteers and professionals.